Talks on reviving Iran nuclear deal adjourn amid disappointment over lack of progress

 In exchange, Iran has said it will return to the limits on uranium enrichment and other nuclear activities, along with international verification and monitoring, set by the agreement.

 Over the past several years, Iran has vastly increased the quantity and quality of its enrichment, to the point where the United States has estimated it could produce enough fissile material to fuel a nuclear weapon within a matter of weeks — compared to about a year under the deal.

-Experts believe that actually constructing a weapon and configuring a warhead and launch vehicle could take at least an additional two years.
+“That cannot continue,” the State Department official said.
+“It will inevitably lead to a crisis.”

 At the same time, the Iranians have placed increasing restrictions on the ability of international inspectors to verify its nuclear activities, according to the International Atomic Energy Agency, which is charged with monitoring them under the agreement.